Spencer Torkelson Player Props: Tigers vs. Blue Jays

-On Tuesday, Spencer Torkelson (coming off going 2-for-4 with an RBI) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+On Wednesday, Spencer Torkelson (on the back of going 2-for-4 with a double) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
 First pitch is at 7:07 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Red Sox.
+He had two hits (going 2-for-4 with a double) in his last appearance against the Blue Jays.

 Spencer Torkelson Game Info & Props vs. the Blue Jays